joaquinperea/team-international/README.md

-# team-international
+# Team International Trial
-Team International Evaluation
+This is a solution to the evaluation presented by Team International in its hiring process.